 'Secure Communities' Program Comes Under Fire

-SAN DIEGO When someone is arrested for a felony or misdemeanor in San Diego County, he or she ends up in the central jail; an imposing gray structure with a maze of hallways, dirty intake windows, and isolation rooms.
+When someone is arrested for a felony or misdemeanor in San Diego County, he or she ends up in the central jail; an imposing gray structure with a maze of hallways, dirty intake windows, and isolation rooms.

 “This is where the identification process begins, so every person who comes under our custody gets fingerprinted regardless of their charges,” said Sheriff's Capt.
 Daniel Peña, facing a sign listing typical misdemeanor and felony charges.
 Peña runs San Diego County's central jail downtown.